-- 1. Purpose of Annotated Bibliographies
+- 1. Annotated Bibliographies

-- 2. Compiling Sources
+- 2. Compiling Sources: First Steps

 - 3. Creating an Annotated Bibliography

-- 4. Sample Annotated Bibliography
+- 4. Annotated Bibliography: Example

-1. Purpose of Annotated Bibliographies
+1. Annotated Bibliographies

-As you've learned, a bibliography is a list of sources that provides data related to each source, including the author's name, the title, publication information, and page numbers referenced.
-An annotated bibliography is also a list of sources that provides related data, but it contains brief notes about each source to explain how it relates to the thesis.
+A bibliography is a list of sources that provides data related to earch source including the author's name, the title, publication information, and page numbers referenced.
+An annotated bibliography is also a list of sources that provides related data, but it also contains brief notes about each source.